-Find your new home on a wide and tree-lined residential Nunhead street, placing you just an eight minute walk from both Nunhead Station and Queens Road Peckham Station (Overground services as well as regular ones from here).
+Find your new home on a wide and tree-lined residential Nunhead street, placing you just a six minute walk from Nunhead Station, and an eight minute one from Queens Road Peckham Station - Overground services as well as regular ones from here.

 You’re also close to Nunhead Green Conservation Area - which takes in Nunhead’s well-stocked independent high street and village-style green.

-Nunhead station gives you London Victoria trains and Thameslink trains as well (Farringdon, Blackfriars).
-It also puts on a nice skyline view from the platform.
+Nunhead station has London Victoria trains and Thameslink trains as well (Farringdon, Blackfriars).
+It also puts on an impressive skyline view from the platform!

 Or you can stroll north to Queens Road Peckham station (also Fare Zone 2) for London Overground services.
 Canary Wharf is easy via Canada Water, also destinations such as Clapham Junction or Shoreditch High Street.

-Nunhead has a Victorian library, central green, playground and community centre (by AOC architects), and excellent established staples which include Ayres bakery and Soper's wet-fish shop.
-Newer popular arrivals include El Vermut and Mother Superior bottle shops, Goodcup, and 28 Well Hung.
-A new Co-Op has also recently opened (giving Nunhead its second cash point!).
+Nunhead has a relaxed vibe with a friendly community, with a central green, playground and community centre (by AOC architects), and excellent established staples which include Ayre’s bakery and Soper’s wet-fish shop.

 SE15’s already firmly on the des-res map, but there’s even more to come - for example The Peckham Coal Line linear park.

-It’s a short stroll to Telegraph Hill's gorgeous parks with fabulous views and a weekly Farmers’ Market (Saturdays from 10am) and also Peckham Rye Park and Common’s 113 acres.
-Nunhead Cemetery is a beautiful Victorian one - one of ‘The Magnificent Seven’ - with beautiful big trees and loads of history!
+It’s a short stroll to Telegraph Hill's gorgeous parks with views and a weekly Farmers’ Market (Saturdays from 10am) and also Peckham Rye Park and Common’s 113 acres.
+Locally, Nunhead Cemetery is a beautiful Victorian one - one of ‘The Magnificent Seven’ - with organised tours, and beautiful big trees and views.

 For more options, Peckham, Camberwell, New Cross, Deptford, Brockley and Greenwich are all but a short journey.

 Little ones?
-Banana Moon Day Nursery is well-liked, as are Edmund Waller and Ivydale primaries.
+Really locally, Banana Moon Day Nursery is well-liked, as are Edmund Waller, Hollydale and Ivydale primaries.